 A hearty blend of whole grains come together to produce a flavorful loaf of bread that has been kissed with a touch of honey to heighten the natural robust sweetness of the grains.
-Perfect for sliced for sandwiches, slathered with butter or toasted.
+Perfect for slicing for sandwiches, slathered with butter or toasted.
 This recipe for Multigrain Bread will soon become a family favorite throughout the year.

 Whole Grain Soaker – The recipe begins with soaking the whole grains in boiling water.
-This accomplish two things; Firstly, the grain will soften and hydrate fully, activating the enzymes in the kernel of grain.
+This accomplishes two things; Firstly, the grain will soften and hydrate fully, activating the enzymes in the kernel of grain.
 Think of hot breakfast cereal and how it changes as it cooks.
 As the grain softens it becomes more digestible and releases sugars into the dough creating full depth of flavor for us to enjoy in the final baked bread.
 Secondly, the softened soaked grain can break down and blend into the dough helping to bind with the gluten to create the internal crumb structure of the bread and provides a beautiful burnished brown and chewy crust.

 Whole Grain = Sticky Dough – Whole grain bread recipes require more water in order for the whole grains to hydrate completely.
 The dough will start off very sticky but as the dough sits and ferments the grains will slowly take in the water.
 Each time you touch the dough after the kneading you will see the dough continue to firm up.
 Don’t be alarmed by how sticky the dough is in the kneading process.
 I promise you the end results are worth sticky fingers.

 All Steamed Up – This style of bread requires lots of steam in the first 10 minutes of baking.
-I found the best way to create and contain the steam is to place ice cubes directly on the baking stone next the loaf of bread and covering the loaf with a large stainless steel bowl.
+I found the best way to create and contain the steam is to place ice cubes directly on the baking stone next to the loaf of bread and covering the loaf with a large stainless steel bowl.
 This will create a small steamy environment that will keep the exterior of the loaf from setting too quickly allowing the dough to grow to its fullest size and creates a beautiful shiny crust.
 (See video timestamp: 8:06)

 This blog post is sponsored by JORD® Watches

-JORD® GIVEAWAY CONTEST
+JORD® GIVEAWAY CONTEST WINNER: Bruschetta Mattia

 The full instructional video for Multigrain Bread is at the bottom of this blog post.
 Follow this link to “LIKE” and “SUBSCRIBE” to my YouTube Channel “Just One Bite, Please?”